tripal/tripal_doc/docs/install/traditional.rst

 1. Install Drupal using Composer.
 Composer is now the recommended way to install and manage Drupal, extension modules, and other dependencies.
 Detailed information can be found on Drupal's documentation: `Using composer to install Drupal and manage dependencies <https://www.drupal.org/docs/develop/using-composer/using-composer-to-install-drupal-and-manage-dependencies>`__.

-    a.
-Navigate to your webserver's root directory and prepare a directory.
+    A. Navigate to your webserver's root directory and prepare a directory.
 You may not have permission to create the directory here, so set it up first using sudo

       .. code-block:: shell